junxit/us-congress-bills-109/metadata.md

 - Sen. Voinovich, George V. [R-OH] (V000126)
 - Sen. Crapo, Mike [R-ID] (C000880)

+## Committees (1)

+- Senate — Environment and Public Works Committee

 ## Actions

 - 2005-07-14 — Introduced in Senate
 - 2005-07-14 — Read twice and referred to the Committee on Environment and Public Works.
+- 2005-07-20 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2005-09-06 — Committee on Environment and Public Works.
+Reported by Senator Inhofe without amendment.
+With written report No. 109-132.
+- 2005-09-06 — Committee on Environment and Public Works.
+Reported by Senator Inhofe without amendment.
+With written report No. 109-132.
+- 2005-09-06 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 201.